Post-Glacial Flooding in Britain: FREE Full Flipbook + Evidence, Models & Maps

 • peat beds

-This book shows they are time-coded components of a single hydrological system — one that governs:
+This book demonstrates that they are components of a single, time-progressive hydrological system.

-• why early sites cluster on high ground
+• why early activity clusters on elevated terrain

 Method and Scientific Scope